Electronics based Assistive Technology

 - Augmentative and Alternative Communication (AAC)

-- Screen readers: Ideal for people with low vision, screen readers help to convert text to speech and magnify text on screen.
+- Screen readers: Ideal for people with low vision, RF tag readers, screen readers help to convert text to speech and magnify text on screen

 - Braille Devices: Braille displays and note-takers are powerful educational tools for students and professionals with disabilities

-- Hearing aids: Designed to be worn in-the-ear or in-the-canal or behind-the-ear, hearing aids amplify sounds so that a person with hearing loss can listen, communicate, and participate more fully in daily activities.
+- Hearing aids: Designed to be worn in-the-ear or in-the-canal or behind-the-ear, hearing aids are AT devices that amplify sounds so that a person with hearing loss can listen, communicate, and participate more fully in daily activities

-- Assistive listening devices: ALDs offer a variety of functions to help people hear better in busy or noisy environments, or in situations where there is a significant distance between the user and the sound they wish to hear.
-They often help people who need temporary assistance in specific environments They can be used with or without hearing aids and they provide extra support on an as-needed basis.
+- Assistive listening devices (ALDs): ALDs offer a variety of functions to help people hear better in busy or noisy environments, or in situations where there is a significant distance between the user and the sound they wish to hear.
+These assistive devices often help people who need temporary assistance in specific environments They can be used with or without hearing aids and they provide extra support on an as-needed basis.

-Augmentative and alternative communication (AAC) technology is helpful for people who are unable to communicate verbally.
+Augmentative and alternative communication (AAC) is an assistive device that is helpful for people who are unable to communicate verbally.
 These can be simple devices that use pictures to communicate the need for something or complex speech storing devices that have audio output.
 For face to face communications, picture boards or touchscreen that uses images or symbols of typical items and activities can be used.
 For communicating over telephone, there are AAC devices available today which uses text-to-speech technology and voice recognition software.

-Embedded Engineering companies play a crucial role in the evolution of the Electronics Assistive Devices Industry.
-Embedded Product Engineering companies like Mistral has been an active player in the Assistive Technology Domain for over a decade, developing compelling products such as connected assistive devices, Screen Magnifiers, Portable Scanners, Braille Note-takers and Audio Aids among others.
+Over the past decade we have seen an explosion of new technologies that has changed the way we work, play games, learn and communicate.
+These changes such as smaller and less expensive hardware, reduction in power consumption, will make Assistive Technology devices more portable and flexible.
+Embedded Engineering companies play a crucial role in the evolution of the Assistive Electronics Technology Devices Industry.
+Embedded Product Engineering companies like Mistral has been an active player in the Assistive Technology domain for over a decade, developing compelling products such as connected assistive devices, Screen Magnifiers, Portable Scanners, Braille Note-takers and Audio Aids among others.
 We have the engineering expertise to help assistive technology help OEMs realize their product concepts in shorter time frame, facilitating quick to market.